 Manuscripts that do not meet the requirements will not be accepted for publication; the author will be informed about refusal and its reasons.

-5. Manuscripts that are relevant to the journal's subject scope and meet the journal’s formal requirements will be sent to two independent reviewers in the field (cf. Reviewing Process).
+5. Manuscripts that are relevant to the journal's subject scope and meet the journal’s formal requirements will be sent to two independent reviewers in the field (cf. Peer-review process).

 6. It takes the maximum of six months to have the manuscript reviewed.
 At the end of this period or earlier, the author will receive a letter with the following recommendations: